thomasgolian/network-engineering-labs/redundant-campus-core-hsrp-etherchannel/README.md

 We also ensured HSRP is working when the Active gateway (SW1) fails, and the Standby gateway (SW2) takes over.

-SW1 is down - no longer functioning as default gateway for LAN hosts:
+SW1 was down and no longer functioning as default gateway for LAN hosts.
+But SW2 backup ensured up-time for LAN hosts.
+When SW1 was up again, it regained STP root and HSRP Active.

 <br>